GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 ## Privacy Policy

-Protect the privacy of the American people when they interact with their government.
-Some of the key ways for federal public websites ito do so include:
+All federal public websites must comply with existing laws and directives that address the need to protect the privacy of the American people when they interact with their government.
+Some of the key requirements for federal public websites include:

 - Conducting privacy impact assessments;
 - Posting privacy policies on each website, including instructions on how to "[opt-out](http://www.usa.gov/optout_instructions.shtml)" of any web tracking and measurement technologies the agency may use;